Teen who crashed sports car in carpark jailed six weeks for rash driving act

 The GT-R then collided into the right side of Mr Teong's Corolla.
 Both vehicles were damaged as a result.

 Mr Teong felt pain in his chest and neck after the accident.
-X-rays from Changi General Hospital revealed that Mr Teong suffered several fractures on his right rib, and was given two weeks' medical leave.
+X-rays from Changi General Hospital revealed that Mr Teong suffered several fractures on his right ribs, and he was given two weeks' medical leave.

 Mr Teong also sought treatment at Mount Elizabeth Medical Centre where an MRI scan showed that he had a large left chronic subdural haematoma - a cause of his right-sided weakness and disorientation.